top of page

 ―Jami Attenberg, New York Times bestselling author of The Middlesteins

 “A book that navigates several locales and mythologies: Greek, New Orleans, and New York.
 Price is a technician of the intimate and the nuanced.
 She depicts the streets with as much genius as she revels within the fractured realm of the remembered.
 Poetry lovers should rejoice at the breathtaking inventiveness to be found on each page.
-I’m Always So Serious heralds the arrival of a brilliant voice that has come to dissect, reinterpret, and clarify.
+I’m Always so Serious heralds the arrival of a brilliant voice that has come to dissect, reinterpret, and clarify.
 And this book will be dissected and paid homage to.
-Serious is a book of poetry that begs to be reread after the last page is turned.
-Gift Serious to your friends.
+I’m Always so Serious is a book of poetry that begs to be reread after the last page is turned.
+Gift I’m Always so Serious to your friends.
 They will thank you.”

 ―Maurice Carlos Ruffin, author of The Ones Who Don’t Say They Love You

 “Karisma Price’s I’m Always so Serious is an absolute force.
 With language so deftly selected, it’s a book where the self maintains its place gloriously at the center of the story, always insisting on its truth as its heartbeat drives the poem.
 Abundant with graceful language that speaks to life’s joys and sufferings, I’m Always so Serious tells the tale of a self that has lifted itself into a new sort of existence―one where poetry is within the heart of everything.
 The book resounds, ‘I wanted to hold your voice/ to my ear like a secret.’
 You will find yourself holding the music of these poems to your ear like a prayer.
 I love this book and this poet, and you will, too.”